 - CBO has continually revised downward its estimates of Exchange enrollment under the ACA.
 CBO usually updates its baseline projections 3 times a year.
 The spring baseline is the major update for ACA Exchanges.

-- All figures are calendar year estimates; in projecting insurance coverage, CBO’s estimates are intended to reflect average annual enrollment [footnote b, Table 4].
+- All figures are calendar year estimates; in projecting insurance coverage, CBO’s estimates are intended to reflect average annual paid enrollment [footnote b, Table 4].
 Thus, it is best to interpret the uninsured figures as an average daily figure, as opposed to a count of the maximum number of individuals who are enrolled at the end of open enrollment.

 - March 2015 figures show projected Exchange enrollment of 11 m.
 (2015), 21 m.
 (2016), 24 m.
 (2017 and 2018) and 23 m.
 (2019-2023) and 22 m.
 (2024 and 2025).